richardlford/build-path-prefix-map-spec/spec-draft.rst

 environment variables on that platform.

-When implementing this data structure encoding, either (a) you MUST directly operate on the string types described above *without* also decoding or encoding them using a character encoding (e.g. UTF-8 or UTF-16); or (b) if you must use a character encoding e.g. because your language's standard libraries force you to, then you MUST ensure that the overall encode+decode and decode+encode operations always exactly preserves the original structure or value, even if it contains data that was invalid for the character encoding that was used.
+When implementing this data structure encoding, either (a) you MUST directly operate on the system string types described above *without* also decoding or encoding them using a character encoding such as UTF-8 or UTF-16; or (b) if you must use a character encoding e.g. because your language's standard libraries force you to, then either it is total and injective over the system string type [0]_, or you MUST raise a parse error for inputs where it is undefined or not injective.
 See [TODO link] for further details and guidance on how to do this.

 The encoding is as follows: